Table of Contents

 Why Bettas Avoid Hammock?

-It is not necessary that your betta use the hammock as soon as you put it in the tank.
+Hammocks may not work for all types of betta fish.
+Not all bettas will immediately use it, and some might not use it at all.
 Bettas have distinct personalities, and they may take weeks or even months to start using a hammock.
 One of my previous bettas ignored the hammock for three months, but later, it perched on it regularly.

 There are several reasons why bettas do not use hammocks.
 Plakats, known for their high energy, rarely rest and often ignore hammocks.
 Some bettas prefer sleeping on the substrate or unique spots like large shells.